-- 1. The student may take an exam for a component for which he/she is registered, after he/she has timely registered for the exam through the Student Portal. - 2.
+- 1. A student may take an exam for a component for which the student is registered, after the student has timely registered for the exam through the Student Portal. - 2.
 If a student deviates from the conditions as described in paragraph 1, the result of the component in question will be declared invalid.